Trajectory Planning Using Reinforcement Learning for Interactive Overtaking Maneuvers in Autonomous Racing Scenarios: Results

 Fig.~\ref{fig:rl_based_evaluation} shows the success rates for the two \ac{RL} agents after training.
 The trajectories generated by both agents are always feasible in the examined scenarios, meaning an unsuccessful episode only occurs due to a collision.
 While there are only slight differences for most $s_{\mathrm{d}}$ values, more significant differences occur at $s_{\mathrm{d}}=40$, i.e., at the highest interaction level.
 While the success rate for agent \#2 remains high with values over \SI{90}{\percent}, it is significantly lower for agent \#1, where only one value of $s_{\mathrm{d}}$ is used in the training.
 This demonstrates the importance of various opponent behaviors during training.
 For the remaining less aggressive blocking behaviors not included in the training, successful generalization is achieved with success rates close to \SI{100}{\percent}.

 Compared to the conventional approach, the success rates are higher, especially for smaller values of $s_{\mathrm{d}}$.
 While the conventional approach reaches a maximum success rate of \SI{30}{\percent} for $s_{\mathrm{d}}=40$, the \ac{RL}-based approach achieves up to \SI{92}{\percent}.
 This is realized by exploiting the interaction between the two vehicles, as shown in Fig.~\ref{fig:rl_vs_opp}.
 The overtaking vehicle initially swerves to one side of the track, causing the blocking vehicle to move accordingly laterally.
 The space freed up on the other side is then exploited for a successful overtaking maneuver.
 In contrast, such a maneuver is not possible with the conventional approach, demonstrating the drawback of a sequential architecture consisting of prediction and planning.
+Furthermore, the \ac{RL}-based approach has a mean computing time per planning cycle of \SI{1.5}{\milli\second}, which is \num{17} times shorter than the conventional approach requiring \SI{26}{\milli\second}.